ThirVondukr/passlib/docs/narr/quickstart.rst

     # create a single global instance for your app...
     #
     pwd_context = CryptContext(
-        # replace this list with the hash(es) you wish to support.
+        # Replace this list with the hash(es) you wish to support.
         # this example sets pbkdf2_sha256 as the default,
-        # with support for legacy des_crypt hashes.
+        # with additional support for reading legacy des_crypt hashes.
         schemes=["pbkdf2_sha256", "des_crypt"],

-        default="pbkdf2_sha256",
-        deprecated=["auto"],
+        # Automatically mark all but first hasher in list as deprecated.
+        # (this will be the default in Passlib 2.0)
+        deprecated="auto",

-        # set the number of rounds that should be used...
+        # Optionally, set the number of rounds that should be used.
-        # (appropriate values may vary for different schemes,
+        # Appropriate values may vary for different schemes,
-        # and the amount of time you wish it to take)
+        # and the amount of time you wish it to take.
+        # Leaving this alone is usually safe, and will use passlib's defaults.
-        pbkdf2_sha256__rounds = 29000,
+        ## pbkdf2_sha256__rounds = 29000,
         )

 To start using your CryptContext, import the context you created wherever it's needed::